dvelop42/cocode/README.md

 ## Security

 - GitHub authentication handled via `gh` CLI
-- Agent API keys read from environment variables
+- Agent authentication is handled by their own CLIs (e.g., `claude`, `codex`). cocode does not read or manage vendor API keys.
 - Basic secret redaction in logs and TUI output
 - No telemetry or remote data collection